New In

 Grey, white and black are typically the most popular colours, but you'll be spoilt for choice with the range of hues available, from pastel shades to neutral shades and jewel tones.

-And you don't just have to chalk paint furniture – you can achieve a chalky finish for walls, floors and garden furniture.
+And you don't just have to chalk based furniture paint furniture – you can achieve a chalky finish for walls, floors and garden furniture.
 Shop a selection below.

 By Paddy West